What to do before someone steals your bike (and how to get it back if they do)

 3) Register your bike

-You can obtain a bike license from any public library and then activate it online for free.
+You can obtain a bike license from any public library (which are currently closed due to COVID-19) or Milwaukee District station and then activate it online for free.
 The license will help authorities reconnect you with your bike via the license number, your personal contact information and, you guessed it, the bicycle's serial number.

 These licenses are unfortunately big and ugly, and aesthetically unworthy of your noble steed.
 I asked Matheus if you could just cut out the license number (the important part) and affix that to the underside of your bike.